MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/configure/websocket-validation.md

 # Customize WebSocket validation for Windows Admin Center gateway

-To protect WebSocket access, WebScocket connection will now validate **origin** state from the browser so not any external application could get access the WebSocket API defined on the gateway.
+To protect WebSocket access, WebSocket connection will now validate **origin** state from the browser so not any external application could get access the WebSocket API defined on the gateway.

 ## Customization of validation